developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/api/EzNFC/index.md

 2. It is mandatory to disable default NFC application of the device before using this API.
 3. The APIs are designed to read NON-Secure NFC Tags.
 4. The NFC APIs are designed to work in Reader Mode only.
+5. The callback parameter TagManufacturerName of enableRead method will return manufacturer name if and only if the UUID of the NFC card is 7 byte or 8 byte.
+In all other cases, it will display as Not Specified.